devised by Rachel Hynes and the ensemble

 About the Play

-The Trojan Women Project will be a part of the second Women’s Voices Theater Festival (WVTF).
-The first WVTF, in fall 2015, was the largest collaboration of theatre companies working simultaneously to produce original works by female writers in history.
+The Trojan Women Project is part of the second Women’s Voices Theater Festival.
+The first Festival, in fall 2015, was the largest collaboration of theatre companies working simultaneously to produce original works by female writers in history.

 Cast and Creative